Medically reviewed by Drugs.com. Last updated on May 1, 2022.

 Your doctor will check your progress closely while you are receiving belinostat.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood tests may be needed to check for unwanted effects.

 Using belinostat while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 6 months after your last dose.
+Males who are taking belinostat, with female partners who can become pregnant must use effective birth control during and for at least 3 months after the last dose of belinostat.
 If you think you have become pregnant while using belinostat, tell your doctor right away.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.